yalue/cuda_scheduling_examiner_mirror/README.md

         This is ignored if use_processes is false.
 Defaults to 100.>, "label:": <String.
 Optional.
-A label or name for this specific benchmark, to be copied to its output file.>, "thread_count": <Number.
+A label or name for this specific benchmark, to be copied to its output file.>, "thread_count": <Number or array.
 Required, but may be ignored.
-The number of CUDA threads this benchmark should use.>,
+The number of CUDA threads that each block of this plugin should use.
+May also be an array with up to 3 integers, specifying a multi-dimensional block size.>,
-      "block_count": <Number.
+      "block_count": <Number or array.
 Required, but may be ignored.
-The number of CUDA blocks this benchmark should use.>,
+The number of CUDA blocks this plugin's kernels should use.
+May also be an array with up to 3 integers, specifying a multi-dimensional grid size.>, "data_size": <Number.
-      "data_size": <Number.
 Required, but may be ignored.
 The input size, in bytes, for the benchmark.>,
       "additional_info": <A JSON object of any format.
 Optional.
 This can be